gio-stanga/Advent-of-Code-2025/README.md

 no leaderboard and no crazy optimization.
 Just me chilling and trying to learn Go!

-the main branch contains the solutions for the gold star, the "silver" branch contains the solutions for the siver stars
+the main branch contains the solutions for the gold star